NDub40/Python-Work/README.md

 # Python-Work
 Python Crash Course Work

-Just needed a place to put htese files that keep addidng up.
+Just needed a place to put these files that keep addidng up.
 Natasha Wilhelm